 If you used sleep training with your baby previously you might want to try it for early mornIng waking.
 You choose a time that you consider to be morning and any wakings before that are treated as night wakings and you follow your cry it out techniques.
 Unfortunately most people (myself included) find cry it out techniques much less effective for a baby waking early than they are for a baby struggling to sleep.
 This is because at night babies are genuinely tired and while they might struggle to fall asleep, their bodies do need it.
 In the morning after they’ve had a whole night of sleep, that isn’t the case.
 That’s why the more effective methods for avoiding early morning wakings tend to focus on stopping them from waking in the first place or keeping them happy in their bed for longer, even if they are awake.

-This one is only really for the toddlers but can be very effective once they are old enough.
+If your toddler is waking up too early, the suggestions above still stand but you have another weapon in your arsenal.
+They have to be old enough for this but it can be very effective once they are.
 Gro clocks essentially display a star at night and a sun when it’s morning and children learn that they don’t get up until the sun comes up.
 The clock comes with a story book to help explain the concept to your child and it is surprisingly effective.
 Two is the generally recommended age but we introduced a Gro clock at 18 months and it was immediately successful so I’d highly recommend giving it a go.

 With older children you can use a regular clock and just put a picture next to it of what the clock will look like when it’s time to get up.
 We did this with our oldest so that we could pass the Gro Clock on to the youngest rather than buy a new one.